LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/full-lead-gen.md

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/template_full_lead_image_7.png">

 The first thing our functions do is to get the particular channel the user is coming from.
-If you would like to force the channel to make the ABC or SMS option dialogs appear, you can set the channel variable to the following:
+If you would like to force the channel to make the Apple Messages for Businessor SMS option dialogs appear, you can set the channel variable to the following:

 ```javascript
 // What channel is the user on?
 If you'd like to force the display of a particular channel's content,